Sanyamkhankhoje/GuessTheNumber/README.md

 # Guess_the_number_JS_game
 A simple JS game using basic HTML and css to guess the number hidden and get a score.
+You can play, get a high score and try again to beat your own highscore!